materialsvirtuallab/nano106/lectures/handouts/Handout 11 - Piezoelectric coefficients for the 32 point group.md

 \end{pmatrix}
 \\]

 In general, this is a more involved process than usual because the trigonal 3-fold rotation does not align with orthogonal axes.
 For 4-fold symmetry, the process is considerably simpler.
-But it is useful to go through this, which illustrates all the key steps of deriving symmetry restrictions:
+But it is useful to go through this, which illustrates all the key steps of deriving symmetry restrictions.

-1. Convert from Voigt to tensor notation
-2. Determine the mapping of axes for the symmetry operations.
-3. Apply mapping to tensor elements and Neumann's Principle.
-4. Determine equalities and elements with value 0.

 [The 32 point group]: 32.png "The 32 point group" width=150px